 When we know that the annual cost of managing a supplier is estimated to be around €1000, and that the average cost of a transaction is between €19 and €95 (depending on the level of digitalisation), we then realise that there are significant savings opportunities to be had.

-Two strategies are particularly popular because they represent the greatest savings opportunities and address the reasons behind unscheduled purchases:
+Two strategies are particularly popular because they represent the greatest savings opportunities and address the reasons behind maverick spend:

 - Optimising the supplier portfolio

-Rationalising the supplier base by identifying a listed supplier with an extremely wide range of indirect products enables companies to better cover users' needs, who up to now, have been making unscheduled purchases with non-listed suppliers.
+Rationalising the supplier base by identifying a listed supplier with an extremely wide range of indirect products enables companies to better cover users' needs, who up to now, have been making maverick spend with non-listed suppliers.
 In addition, by condensing volumes, companies can negotiate discounts and reduce their administrative costs.

 - Implementing a Procure-to-Pay solution